carlosesilva/iphone-x-availability-node-cli/README.md

 ### How to use

-1. Clone this repository
+1. Clone this repository `git clone https://github.com/carlosesilva/iphone-x-availability-node-cli.git`
+1. Go into the directory `cd iphone-x-availability-node-cli`
-1. Instal dependencies by running `npm install`
+1. Instal dependencies `npm install`
-1. Run the program by running `node index.js --zip=12345`
+1. Run the program `node index.js --zip=12345`

 ### Examples